-In accordance with the PSC travel policies and procedures, international travelers (including presenters, students, visitors, and other business associates) whose travel expenses are to be charged to university public funds (e.g., sponsored programs, foundation, operating, various, etc.) should contact OEC if they are traveling to a foreign country with equipment, software, or technology/ or information that may be subject to export controls.
+The Office of Export Controls (OEC) works to ensure that individuals travelling on official CU business are aware of the risks, and remain in compliance with legal requirements for export controls and sanctions.
+In accordance with the PSC travel policies and procedures, travelers (including presenters, students, visitors, and other business associates) whose travel expenses are to be charged to university public funds (e.g., sponsored programs, foundation, operating, various, etc.) should contact OEC if they plan to travel internationally with equipment, software, technology, or information that may be subject to export controls.

 The following is a reference tool to help determine if further evaluation by OEC is required: